E-Aston/CoralGeometry/README.md

 the directory needs to be changed to direct python to the folder where all your .obj files are stored.
 This folder can include other file types, it won't break the script - the loop will just ignore all non-.obj files.

-NOTE: PyMeshLab is in its infancy and users may run into issues with plugins when trying to call functions.
-Deleting the plugins that cause the issue (most likely the Sketchfab one, which is a known issue) enables this script to run.